Kichura/VanillaDisable/README.md

 ## Description

-This is a fabric/quilt/neoforge mod that allows you to toggle or change many vanilla features through various configuration systems.
-Please see the wiki for instructions on how to use the systems.
-This tries to support the latest version of Minecraft.
+This is a fabric/quilt/neoforge mod that allows you to toggle or change many vanilla features through a command or GUI.
+Please see the wiki for instructions.
+I try to support the latest version of Minecraft.
 Mod compatibility is an aim but not always a reality.

 ## Downloads